oraichain/oraiswap/contracts/oraiswap_oracle/REAME.md

 ## Oracle: provides the Oraiswap with an up-to-date and accurate price feed of exchange rates

 - Using multisig to vote for exchange rate
+- Reward for the whitelist in multisig contract